Zeepat/CodeForDigitalMiner/README.md

 shell.run("wget https://raw.githubusercontent.com/Zeepat/CodeForDigitalMiner/refs/heads/main/miner.lua")
 ```

-6. Exit the Turtle by typing exit(), and then press the Escape button
+6. Exit the Turtle by typing "exit()", and then press the Escape button

 7. Right-click the digital miner and edit the config to mine whatever you'd like, and change the radius, max, and min to whatever you'd like.